 Looking at a quick netstat we see that

-/usr/bin/server is running on port 12913 which from prior experience seems safe to assume that its the API endpoint.
+/usr/bin/server is running on port 12913 which seems safe to assume might be the API endpoint.

 /usr/bin/server is the server "managing" the api's the endpoints must be "wrapped inside".
 Let's see if we can actually go ahead and enumerate the api endpoints.
 I'll just throw